 There has been much dispute between experimentalists over whether the brain imaging evidence (mostly fMRI and PET scans) supports the contention that V1, the primary visual cortex (which is by far the largest retinotopically mapped area of the visual cortex, with, by some distance, the most detailed map) is preferentially activated during visual imagery.
 Certainly many experiments have found that V1 activity is elevated during imagery, but many others have found no sign of this, and instead find elevated activity in other brain areas, often ones that are not retinotopically mapped at all (see Kosslyn & Thompson, 2003, for review ).
 Kosslyn & Thompson (2003) suggest that these apparently conflicting findings might be reconciled if the activation level of V1 depends upon the sorts of task that the experimental subjects are being asked to do with their imagery: Tasks that do not require attention to the detailed geometric shape of imagined objects, they suggest, may not activate V1, but may still activate the other (low resolution) retinotopically mapped areas such as those responsible for processing color, or visual motion, or spatial layout information (see Mazard et al., 2004).

-But even if it is a fact that retinotopically mapped areas of the brain are always active during visual imagery, is that strong evidence in favor the quasi-pictorial theory?
+But even if it were a fact that retinotopically mapped areas of the brain are always active during visual imagery (which , as we have just seen, it is not), is that strong evidence in favor the quasi-pictorial theory?
 Clearly Kosslyn himself thinks so, but Pylyshyn still demurs.
 The issue, he points out (Pylyshyn, 2002b, 2003b; see also: Abell & Currie, 1999; Thomas, 1999b; Dennett, 2002), is not whether certain 2-D patterns of activation (corresponding to potential patterns of retinal stimulation) exist in the brain, but whether such patterns (qua patterns) play a causal role in generating the behaviors that we see in experiments on imagery (and, we might add, although Pylyshyn does not, in generating quasi-visual experiences).
 Elevated activity in the retinotopic maps (if and when when it does occur) might be no more than a side-effect of the brain processes that are truly responsible for imagery.
 Pylyshyn argues that, in fact, the amount of information that can be represented at any one moment in the retinotopic maps is not sufficient to support most of the experimental imagery effects that quasi-pictorial theory purports to explain (Pylyshyn, 2002b; cf. Ingle, 2002).
 Indeed, during visual perception itself the information contained in the retinotopic maps at any one moment is not sufficient to explain our experience of the visual scene, or, indeed, our capacity to visually guide our behavior (O'Regan, 1992; O'Regan & Noë, 2001; Noë, 2004).
 Seeing is not like taking a snapshot; it is a process that is extended in time.
 It is true that it is possible to treat the primary visual cortex as if it were a sort of photographic plate, with, at any one moment, a (distorted and low resolution) snapshot of the retinal image latent within it (Tootell et al., 1982).
 However, we experience neither vision nor imagery as though they were a succession of such snapshots.

 Quasi-pictorial theory also faces further empirical challenges.
 For one thing, all the major experimental effects that supposedly reveal the spatial and non-verbal properties of visual imagery (such as mental rotation, scanning, size/inspection time effects, and selective interference), have now been demonstrated in totally congenitally blind subjects (Marmor & Zaback, 1976; Carpenter & Eisenberg, 1978; Kerr, 1983; Hampson & Duffy, 1984; Vecchi, 1998; Barolo et al., 1990; Aleman et al., 2001).
 As the stimuli in most of these experiments were presented haptically (i.e., via the sense of touch), the blind subjects seem likely to be using haptic (touch based) imagery to do the experimental tasks (see Klatzky et al., 1991; Prather & Sathian, 2002).
 The trouble is that there seems little prospect of a haptic equivalent of the quasi-pictorial theory of visual imagery (Thomas, 1999b).
 A “passive-touch buffer” (mapping the skin much as the visual buffer is supposed to map the retina) may be conceivable, but it would not be remotely adequate to the tasks in question.
 Haptically based knowledge of objects and spatial relations is clearly mediated not just by touch sensations, but by active, exploratory movements, involving a complex coordination between tactile sense, proprioception, and motor control (Davidson, 1972; Lederman & Klatzky, 1990).
 Any theory of haptic mental imagery would surely need to incorporate this fact, and although it is conceivable that visual imagery might work in one (quasi-pictorial) way and haptic imagery in some quite different (presumably enactive) way, if that were so the formal similarity between the experimental results from the two populations (congenitally blind and sighted) would be a very strange coincidence.